 However, sometimes such a replacement turns out to be impossible.
-Thus, the following ranks Brigadier General, Brigadier, Commondore, which are translated as brigadier general (both for Brigadier General and Brigadier), commander, have no analogues in the Russian armed forces.
-In some cases, it is almost impossible to offer an unambiguous replacement, since several Russian terms correspond to one American term and vice versa:
+Thus, the following ranks Brigadier General, Brigadier, Commondore, which are translated as brigadier general (both General Brigadier and Brigadier), commander, have no analogues in the Russian armed forces.
+In some cases, it is almost offer an unambiguous impossible to replacement, since several Russian terms correspond to one American term and vice versa: